mrippey/file-mover/README.md

-# file-mover
+# File-Mover

 ## File-Mover is a command line tool that accepts three items, 1) directory path, 2) file extension to search, 3) folder name to create.
-If all information is input correctly, the user identified file extensions will be moved to a new folder.
+## If all information is input correctly, the user identified file extensions will be moved to a new folder.

 ## When specifying a file extension, please use '*.***'.